 Notes: This table presents estimates of the consumption smoothing cost of incentivizing later retirement.
 Panel A considers three age-specific reforms, while Panel B considers the Swedish pension reform as described in Appendix H.1 below.
-Column (1) repeats the results from the baseline implementation, using the difference in consumption levels to approximate the the difference in SMU's (see equation (11)).
-Columns (2), (3) and (4) explore the sensitivity of the baseline results: (2) considers a change of the curvature in preferences, (3) allows for health-dependent marginal utility, and (4) assigns welfare weights that depend on life expectancy.
-Column (5) shows the results for the alternative implementation using the difference in consumption drops to approximate the difference in SMU's (see equation (14)), while column (6) uses the difference in MPC's (see equation (15)).
+Column (1) repeats the results from the consumption levels implementation, using the difference in consumption levels to approximate the the difference in SMU's (see equation (6)), while (2) shows uses the difference in consumption drops (see equation (7)).
+Columns (3), (4) and (5) explore the sensitivity of the consumption levels results: (3) considers a change of the curvature in preferences, (4) allows for health-dependent marginal utility, and (5) assigns welfare weights that depend on life expectancy.
+Finally, column (6) shows the results for the alternative implementation using the difference in MPC's (see equation (23)).